MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/bug-check-0x136--vhd-boot-host-volume-not-enough-space.md

 ---
 title: Bug Check 0x136 VHD\_BOOT\_HOST\_VOLUME\_NOT\_ENOUGH\_SPACE
-description: The VHD\_BOOT\_HOST\_VOLUME\_NOT\_ENOUGH\_SPACE bug check has a value of 0x00000136.
-This indicates that an initialization failure occurred while attempting to boot from a VHD.
-The volume that hosts the VHD does not have enough free space to expand the VHD. ms.assetid: B3CD91D0-EB8B-4793-AE4B-72AE94F6EC1B
+description: The VHD\_BOOT\_HOST\_VOLUME\_NOT\_ENOUGH\_SPACE bug check has a value of 0x00000136 indicating an initialization failure while booting from a VHD.
+There is not enough free space to expand the VHD. ms.assetid: B3CD91D0-EB8B-4793-AE4B-72AE94F6EC1B
 keywords: ["Bug Check 0x136 VHD_BOOT_HOST_VOLUME_NOT_ENOUGH_SPACE", "VHD_BOOT_HOST_VOLUME_NOT_ENOUGH_SPACE"]
 topic_type: